-High snow-capped mountains, challenging mountain passes, icy glaciers, remote mountain villages, week-long trekking routes.
-As the highest of all mountains, the Himalaya region is probably the ultimate dream destination for extended mountain tours for trekkers and mountaineers.
+Trekking in the Indian Himalayas: High snow-capped mountains, challenging mountain passes, icy glaciers, remote mountain villages, week-long trekking routes.
+As the highest of all mountains, the Himalayas region is probably the ultimate dream destination for extended mountain tours for trekkers and mountaineers.

-Anyone looking for a suitable trekking tour in the Himalaya region will quickly end up in Nepal.
+Anyone looking for a suitable trekking in the Indian Himalayas region will quickly end up in Nepal.
 But Nepal is no longer the top country for trekking tours.
-Admittedly, no other country has more eight-thousander peaks and trekking classics such as the Annapurna Trek or the Everest Basecamp Trek will not lose their popularity.
+Admittedly, no other country has more than eight thousand peaks, and trekking classics such as the Annapurna Trek or the Everest Basecamp Trek will not lose their popularity.

 I’m not currently writing about the treks in the Ladakh region around Leh that are popular with European tour operators.
 This region is also beautiful, but unfortunately, like some treks in Nepal, it has fallen victim to mass tourism.
 Treks like the Markha Valley Trek or the “Great Zanskar Trek” are unfortunately overcrowded and have retained little of their former charm.
 Most trekking operators still only offer these two treks in India.
 India has so many more beautiful treks to offer!

-Yes, in India you can still find treks that actually exceed all previous expectations!
-Green coniferous forests, clear streams, rushing glacial rivers, snow-capped mountains, remote mountain villages, challenging and high mountain passes.
-A trekking tour in India is not easy and you can sometimes reach your limits, but the beauty of the lonely Himalayan mountains makes every effort worth it.
+Yes, in India you can still find treks that exceed all previous expectations!
+Green coniferous forests, clear streams, rushing glacial rivers, snow-capped mountains, remote mountain villages, and challenging and high mountain passes.
+A Trekking in the Indian Himalayas is not easy and you can sometimes reach your limits, but the beauty of the lonely Himalayan mountains makes every effort worth it.
 And let’s be honest, you can only really enjoy a trekking tour once you have achieved a certain level of performance.
 Then it’s the small and big successes that count.
-Be it a new personal height, a successful river crossing or spotting a snow leopard or bear.
+Be it a new personal height, a successful river crossing, or spotting a snow leopard or bear.

-In India you don’t trek from guesthouse to teahouse.
+In India, you don’t trek from the guesthouse to the teahouse.
 No, here you often don’t come across a single settlement for days, so it becomes necessary to travel with complete equipment and with a small local team, consisting of a mountain guide, porters or pack horses, and a cook.

 We camp where there is water and eat whatever we can take with us on a tour lasting several days: rice, lentils, vegetables, Indian bread.
 If you come across a shepherd every now and then, you can buy milk, yogurt and even fresh goat meat!